-Pain and surface bleeding can occur, followed by the lesions forming into a red, crusty overlay.
+Pain and surface bleeding may occur, followed by the lesions forming into a red, crusty overlay.
 Correct diagnosis before, or as soon as possible after this stage is a valuable step, although such a rare condition can be misdiagnosed.

 EMPD & Confocal Microscopy